Sabanê language: Pronouns

-Negation of Verbs in Sabanê
+Negation of Verbs

 In the Sabanê language, negation of a verb is not marked by a single word on its own like languages such as English or Portuguese.
 Instead, negation is marked by the particle -mi(si)na which is suffixed to the verbal theme.
 Because this particle is affixed to the verb it cannot stand by itself.
 Generally, the shorter form -mina is used more often that the longer form -misina.

 However, in cases where the progressive suffix -say is used, -mi(si)na can optionally occur after this progressive suffix instead of after the verbal suffix.
 Native speakers do this switching, but the meaning of the sentence does not change.

 Negation in the imperative mood is similarly obtained, by which the negative particle is suffixed to the verbal theme.

 Lastly, because -mi(si)na is a bound morpheme it can not grammatically form a sentence.
 This means that when responding to a question negatively, a full sentence must be constructed.